mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 And you really want to save [people], get out from this zazen and help human beings.
 But how much can you help?
 Well, if you can, anyway, do it.

-Finally, no matter how long you discuss with yourself about this point, finally, [there is no way] to find any perfect solution.
-So finally, what you have to do is, keep quiet.
+Finally, no matter how long you discuss with yourself about this point, [there is no way] to find any perfect solution.
+So finally what you have to do is, keep quiet.
 Why don’t you sit down when you have to sit down?
 That’s all that we have to do.

 ##### 10:59

-In Zen, there are lots of scriptures explaining “no-mind”.
+In Zen, there are lots of scriptures explaining ‘no-mind’.
 Read “The Zen Doctrine of No-Mind” written by [D. T. Suzuki](glossary#d-t-suzuki).
-He is quoting the topic of no-mind from the works written by Bodhidharma, the title is “Discourse on the Absolute Observation.” *[he chuckles]* This book is really difficult to [find?] the no-mind.
-But again and again, what no-mind is.
-If you really dwell in no-mind, how can you know no-mind? *[laughter]* Those questions are always coming up – and answers, and questions, and answers, and questions... always.
+He is quoting the topic of no-mind from the works written by Bodhidharma; the title is “Discourse on the Absolute [Observation?]” *[he chuckles]* [In] this book [it] is really difficult to [find?] the no-mind, but again and again, [it asks] what no-mind is.
+If you really dwell in no-mind, how can you know no-mind? *[laughter]* Those questions are always coming up – and answers, and questions, and answers, and questions – always.
 Read that book; that’s interesting.

 But finally, *what is that*?
 What do you have to do?
 Finally, all you have to do is, keep quiet.
 When the time comes to die, just die.
 When the comes to sit, just sit.
 When the time comes to live in this world, to live.
 That’s all we have to do.